-During the three months ended March 31, 2007 and 2008, as a result of tax deductions from stock option exercises, we recognized tax-effected benefits of approximately \$1.8 million and \$59,000, respectively, which were recorded as credits to additional paid in capital.
+During the three months ended September 30, 2007 and 2008, as a result of tax deductions from stock option exercises, we recognized tax-effected benefits of approximately \$24,000 and \$133,000, respectively, which were recorded as credits to additional paid in capital.
+During the nine months ended September 30, 2007 and 2008, as a result of tax deductions from stock option exercises, we recognized tax-effected benefits of approximately \$2.8 million and \$274,000, respectively, which were recorded as credita.

 Convertible Preferred Stock Dividends and Discount on Preferred Stock Redemption, net.
-The convertible preferred stock dividends and discount on preferred stock redemption, net, decreased from \$(107,000) in the three months ended March 31, 2007 to \$(11,000) in the same period in 2008.
-The decrease was primarily attributable to a decrease in the discount on preferred stock redemption in connection with our repurchase of 2,825 shares of preferred stock in 2007 as compared to our repurchase of 600 shares of preferred stock in 2008.
+The convertible preferred stock dividends and discount on preferred stock redemption, net, decreased from \$17,000 in the three months ended September 30, 2007 to \$12,000 in the same period in 2008.
+The decrease was primarily attributable to a decrease in the preferred stock outstanding.
+The convertible preferred stock dividends, conversion payment and discount on preferred stock redemption, net, decreased from (\$113,000) in the nine months ended September 30, 2007 to (\$33,000) in the same period in 2008.
+The decrease was primarily attributable to preferred dividends of \$51,000 in 2007 compared to \$40,000 in the same period in 2008, and a \$164,000 discount on preferred stock redemption in connection with our repurchase of 3,734 shares of preferred stock outstanding at a price of \$195.00 per share (plus commissions) in 2007 as compared to a discount of \$73,000 for the same period in 2008.
 Additionally, preferred stock dividends decreased in 2008 as a result of a reduction in preferred stock outstanding compared to the same period in 2007.
 Preferred stock dividends are based upon a dividend rate of 4.75%.

 Net Income (Loss) Applicable to Common Stockholders.
-Net income applicable to common stockholders for the three months ended March 31, 2007 was \$548,000 compared to a net loss of \$1.2 million in the same period in 2008 as a result of the aforementioned factors.
+Net income (loss) applicable to common stockholders increased from a net loss of \$1.5 million for the three months ended September 30, 2007 compared to net income of \$1.3 million in the same period in 2008 as a result of the aforementioned factors.
+Net income (loss) applicable to common stockholders increased from net loss of \$636,000 for the nine months ended September 30, 2007 compared to net income of \$620,000 in the same period in 2008.